assignments-for-discussion/bucketer-java/README.md

 As batteries get used, they get charged and re-charged.
 In other words, they undergo charging-cycles.
 After many charge-cycles, batteries lose their capacity to store charge.

 We want to group and count our batteries, according to the number of charge-cycles they have undergone.
+This can be useful to predict how many we would need to replace in the near future.

 ## Battery Counting